shivam-880/til/java.md

 - [Why not use ResourceBundle instead of Properties?](http://stackoverflow.com/questions/14883000/why-not-use-resourcebundle-instead-of-properties)

-## Reading Resources From Classpath
+## Reading resources from classpath

 Resource file present in the classpath, such as `src/main/resources`, can be read as depicted below: